guidorattay/ProgrammingAssignment3/README.md

 The run_analysis.R script makes the data set asked for the assignment.

-The CodeBook.md file explains the variables in the data set.
+The CodeBook.txt file explains the variables in the data set.